-22. Clause 21 seeks to provide for the authorised titles that may be used in the landscape architectural profession.
+22. Clause 21 seeks to provide for the authorised titles that may be used in the project and construction management professions.

-23. Clause 22 provides for the renewal of registration.
+23 Clause 22 provides for the renewal of registration.

-24. Clause 23 is aimed at providing for the return of a registration certificate in the event of cancellation of registration.
+24. Clause 23 is aimed at providing for the return σ a registration certificate in the event of cancellation of registration.